RainmakerRaw/Signal_TLS_Proxy_BSD/README.md

 (5) Done!
 The proxy is now online.

 (6) If you have the IPFW running (and you should!), you'll need to allow at least ports 80/tcp for Certbot and 443/tcp for the Nginx proxy itself.
-There is a basic config (block hostiles, allow established connections, allow new connections in on 80/tcp and 443/tcp) in the `FreeBSD` folder.
+There is a basic config to block hostiles and allow the basic ports (ssh, 80 and 443) in the `FreeBSD` folder.

 Because of IPFW's syntax, the config includes ipv6 by default.
 It doesn't matter whether you actually have it available on your server or not.
 Make sure to change WAN_INTERFACE to the name of your server's WAN/external/egress interface in the config before applying it with `ipfw service restart`.
 See [The FreeBSD Handbook](https://docs.freebsd.org/en/books/handbook/firewalls/#firewalls-ipfw) for details on how to enable IPFW in the first place.